TNTKien/one-commit-a-day/README.md

 You can monitor the activity of this bot by:
 1. Checking the commit history of this repository
 2. Viewing the Actions tab in GitHub to see the workflow runs
-3. Looking at the commit-log.txt file for the latest update
+3. Looking at the commit-log.txt file for the complete history of updates

 ## Purpose